 Do iPads have Wireless Charging?

 If you are in the market for a tablet now, my recommendation to you will always be the iPad.
-As much as I want Android tablets to put up a fight so that Apple doesn’t slack off without any real competition, but there really isn’t any fight between iPad and the world of Android tablets.
+As much as I want Android tablets to put up a fight so that Apple doesn’t slack off without any real competition, there really isn’t any fight between iPad and the world of Android tablets.
 Android tablets are not as good as iPads yet Apple has been still delivering better iPads over each generation.

-There is kind of a cheat by which you can charge iPads wirelessly.
+There is a kind of cheat by which you can charge iPads wirelessly.
 For this, you will have to buy a “Wireless Receiver Adapter” with your iPad.
-This is not an official wireless charging support from Apple and it still requires you to connect to your lightning/USB-C port on your iPad.
-But nonetheless, it works as in it can charge your iPad if you place it on a wireless charging mat.
+This is not official wireless charging support from Apple and it still requires you to connect to your lightning/USB-C port on your iPad.
+But nonetheless, it works as it can charge your iPad if you place it on a wireless charging mat.

 Why iPads don’t Have Wireless Charging?